stackitcloud/stackit-cli/docs/stackit_project_list.md

 ### Examples

 ```
-  List all STACKIT projects that authenticated user is a member of
+  List all STACKIT projects that the authenticated user is a member of
   $ stackit project list

   List all STACKIT projects that are children of a specific parent